 - Next add garlic and saute till they change color a bit and nice aroma of sauteed garlic emanates.

 - Add chopped pumpkin and chopped tomatoes to this and saute till tomatoes release oil.
 Add sambhar powder to this and mix well.
 (The secret to the color)

 - Saute for 2 minutes, add tamarind water, and mix well.
 Let this cook in a medium flame for 10 -15 minutes, after which the pumpkin must be ¾th cooked, add salt now and mix well.

 - Let this be on the stove until the kuzhambhu thickens and oil releases on top.
 Take it of the stove.
 Serve hot with Rice and Pappad for an wholesome meal.

-- If you prefer the kuzhambhu to thicken fast, you can a tbsp of rice flour mixed with 1 or 2 tsp of water and add it to the kuzhambhu after adding salt.
+- If you prefer the kuzhambhu to thicken fast, you can a tablespoon of rice flour mixed with 1 or 2 teaspoon of water and add it to the kuzhambhu after adding salt.

 - You can substitue Pumpkin with Brinjal/Drumstick or even shallots and garlic alone.

 I m not a Doctor or a Nutritionist The Nutrition information provided above comes from the plugin and is only an estimate.